JAlcocerT/JAlcocerT/content/blog/eng-project-mechanism.md

 ## Outro

-Created this simpler version with python, for anyone just starting.
+Created this simpler version with python, for anyone just starting with mechanics:

 $$
 \begin{aligned}